Zgxh/Persional-Summary-in-Research/README.md

 # GCN-related
-Record my learning process of Graph Convolutional Networks.
+To record my learning process of Graph Convolutional Networks.